themanyone/whisper_dictation/README.md

 **Stable-Diffusion.** Stable-Diffusion normally requires upwards of 16 GiB of VRAM.
 But we were able to get it running with a mere 2 GiB using the `--medvram` or `--lowvram` option with [Stable Diffusion Web UI](https://techtactician.com/stable-diffusion-low-vram-memory-errors-fix/).

 **Text goes to wrong place.** We now use `pyperclip` and `pyautogui` to paste text, instead of typing responses into the current window.
-We use middle-click paste on Linux, so that it also works in terminals.
+The `--mc` option uses middle-click paste on Linux, so that it also works in terminals.
 If you miss and it doesn't put text where you want, you can always manually middle-click it somewhere else.

 **Fixing Linux paste.** "No. I don't want to use middle-click on Linux!"
 The alternative to faking middle click on Linux is to change the behavior of the Linux terminal.
 Are you tired of having to remember to use Ctrl-Shift-C and Ctrl-Shift-V in the terminal, instead of Ctrl-C and Ctrl-V?
 The beauty of Linux is being able to customize.
 So let's do it!